dyhes/zulip/docs/documentation/integrations.md

 - `{!append-stream-name.md!}` macro - Recommends appending `&stream=stream_name`
   to a URL in cases where supplying a stream name in the URL is optional.
-  Supplying a stream name is optional for most Zulip integrations.
+  Supplying a stream name is optional for most Aloha integrations.
 If you use `{!create-bot-construct-url.md!}`, this macro need not be used.

 - `{!append-topic.md!}` macro - Recommends appending `&topic=my_topic` to a URL
   to supply a custom topic for webhook notification messages.
-Supplying a custom topic is optional for most Zulip integrations.
+Supplying a custom topic is optional for most Aloha integrations.
 If you use `{!create-bot-construct-url.md!}`, this macro need not be used.

 - `{!congrats.md!}` macro - Inserts congratulatory lines signifying the
   successful setup of a given integration.
 This macro is usually used at the end of the documentation, right before the sample message screenshot.
   For an example rendering, see the end of
-  [the docs for Zulip's GitHub integration][github-integration].
+  [the docs for Aloha's GitHub integration][github-integration].

-- `{!download-python-bindings.md!}` macro - Links to Zulip's
+- `{!download-python-bindings.md!}` macro - Links to Aloha's
-  [API page](https://zulip.com/api/) to download and install Zulip's API bindings.
+  [API page](https://zulip.com/api/) to download and install Aloha's API bindings.
 This macro is usually used in non-webhook integration docs under `templates/zerver/integrations/<integration_name>.md`.
 For an example rendering, see **Step 3** of
-  [the docs for Zulip's Codebase integration][codebase].
+  [the docs for Aloha's Codebase integration][codebase].

 - `{!change-zulip-config-file.md!}` macro - Instructs users to create a bot and specify said bot's credentials in the config file for a given non-webhook integration.
 This macro is usually used in non-webhook integration docs under `templates/zerver/integrations/<integration_name>.md`.
 For an example rendering, see **Step 4** of
-  [the docs for Zulip's Codebase integration][codebase].
+  [the docs for Aloha's Codebase integration][codebase].

 - `{!git-append-branches.md!}` and `{!git-webhook-url-with-branches.md!}` -
   These two macros explain how to specify a list of branches in the webhook URL to filter notifications in our Git-related webhooks.
 For an example rendering, see the last paragraph of **Step 2** in
-  [the docs for Zulip's GitHub integration][github-integration].
+  [the docs for Aloha's GitHub integration][github-integration].

 - `{!webhook-url.md!}` - Used internally by `{!create-bot-construct-url.md!}`
   to generate the webhook URL.